Cyberlipid

 Vaccenic acid has been shown to attenuate complications observed in the metabolic syndrome, including dyslipidemia, fatty liver disease, and low-grade inflammation.
 An explanation of that property could be that vaccenic acid lowers intestinal inflammation by increasing the production of anandamide and related N-acylethanolamines (Jacome-Sosa M et al., J Lipid Res 2016, 57, 638).

 A review of the diversity of adverse health effects of individual trans fatty acid isomers may be consulted (Gebauer SK et al., Lipids 2007, 42, 787).
 A review of the possible effects of trans fatty acids on heart health and the recommendations for the UK population has been reported (Denny AR, Nutr Bull 2008, 33, 124).
 While the effects of most of trans fatty acid from ruminants are poorly established, there is increasing evidence that high content of industrial trans fatty acids may cause deleterious effects on human health and life span.
-A background review paper of their use, consumption, health implications and regulation in France has been published (Menaa F et al., J Nutr 2013 Jun;52, 1289).
+A background review paper of their use, consumption, health implications and regulation in France has been published (Menaa F et al., Eur J Nutr 2013, 52, 1289).

 Adhésion